-Name Age at May 22, 2018 Position(s) Michael J. Alexander 52 President and CEO Brian R. Doom 65 Executive Vice President and CFO Patrick W. Duncan 51 Vice President of Operations
+Name Age at May 21, 2019 Position(s) Michael J. Alexander 53 President and CEO Brian R. Doom 66 Executive Vice President and CFO Patrick W. Duncan 52 Vice President of Operations

 Brian R. Doom.
 Mr. Doom joined Nodak Mutual Insurance Company in December 2005 and was named Vice President of Finance, Secretary, Treasurer, & Chief Financial Officer ("CFO") for Nodak Mutual Insurance Company, American West Insurance Company, and Nodak Agency, Inc. In March 2011, Mr. Doom was appointed to the Board of Directors of the newly affiliated Battle Creek Mutual Insurance Company and was named Vice President of Finance, Secretary, Treasurer, & CFO.
 In December 2014, Mr. Doom was appointed to the Board of Directors of the newly purchased Tri-State, Ltd and Primero Insurance Company subsidiaries and named Vice President of Finance, Secretary, Treasurer, & CFO of both companies.
+Effective April 2018, Mr. Doom no longer serves on the Board of Directors of Battle Creek Mutual Insurance Company or Primero Insurance Company.